mxdws/prettystatic11/posts/2021-05-28-notion-api-python.md

 I recently made a video about using the Notion API with Python.
 It is a quick introduction to the Notion API and how to perform some basic functions like Creating, Reading and Updating records.
 Here are some code snippets from the video.

+## Video

+Here is the video I made about it:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sdn1HgxLwEg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+And here is some of the code I used:

 ## Initialisation